buildingSMART/IFC4-CV/IFC4_Reference_View.md

 All model elements, listed in the previous section, are defined by several generic and direct object attributes, some specific model elements do carry additional direct attributes.
 The usage of the direct generic attributes is defined within the following concept templates (see also Chapter 4 "fundamental concepts and assumptions"):
 - "_Software Identity_", it defines how to apply the Globally Unique Id and how to compress it during exchange;
 - "_User identity_", it defins the meaning of _Name_, _Description_, _LongName_ and _Tag_ attributes;
-- "_Object occurrence predefined type_", it defines how to use the _PredefinedType_ and in case of user defined types, how to assign the user defined type information within the _ObjectType_ attribute for occurrences of model elements;
+- "_Object Occurrence Predefined Type_", it defines how to use the _PredefinedType_ and in case of user defined types, how to assign the user defined type information within the _ObjectType_ attribute for occurrences of model elements;
 - "_Element type predefined type_" it defines how to use the _PredefinedType_ and in case of user defined types, how to assign the user defined type information within the _ElementType_ attribute for types of model elements.